mnfienen/doi_econ_2021/README.md

 ### Brought to you by our Mascot, who may or may not join us this year
 <p align="center">
 <img src="mascot.jpg" width="200" />

+## Optional local installation instructions if you want to really get started with Python

+0. Download [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for your current operating system
+1. Create the same environment we are using in the tutorial but doing the following:
+    a.
+Download this entire repository as a zipfile from the green "CODE" button above (you can choose Download zip)
+    b.
+On Windows open a Miniconda Prompt from your start menu (on Mac or Linux, open a terminal)
+    c.
+Navigate to the "binder" directory
+    d. type `conda env create -f environment.yml` and answer "y" to a couple questions
+    e. activate the environment by typing `conda activate econ21`
+    f.
+Program and enjoy!